JNicolin/IT-admin-toolkit/README.md

 ### `scripts/exchange.ps1`

-Used for Exchange audit-related checks.
+Used for Exchange administration and governance:

+- mailboxes and shared mailboxes
+- mailbox permissions and access review
+- audit log queries
+- mail flow rules and connectors
+- tenant audit configuration

 Examples: